Organize Your Digital Afterlife

 For more information about Emily, please visit: http://organizeforsuccess.biz

 Today’s society is increasingly dependent on technology.
+Businesses have already commenced the digital transformation as a result of the improved customer experience it creates.
 With this dependence comes a growing online presence as well as all the data, documents and passwords associated with those online accounts… Most folks immediately assume that means just the various social media platforms on which each of us communicate.
 Yes, social media is included, but it’s so much more than that.
 In addition to websites, there are password-protected apps on your laptops and mobile devices.
 This includes your emails, online banking, shopping wish lists, loyalty programs, travel-booking sites, iTunes music libraries, bill paying, web-based photo albums, online file repositories, collaboration tools and more.
 Our digital footprints are scattered, and the list seems endless!
+Most people are drawn to doing so because it is not only more convenient but because they find that going paperless more helpful.
+We’ve learned how to go paperless using it to declutter our actual lives!

 Although each individual’s growing online presence can be a bit overwhelming while we are here on earth, have you considered what happens to your digital presence when you are no longer living?
 I think most folks would be shocked to learn that, under current law in many states, your heirs could be committing a crime by using what passwords you left them after you have passed away.
 Right now, it’s a legal gray zone… The US Computer Fraud and AbuseAct, created in 1986, makes it unlawful to “intentionally access” a computer without authorization and, then, obtain information from that access.
 Many propose that loved ones should get access to everything online immediately after one’s death unless otherwise specified in a will.
 Yet, as estate-planning lawyers have started battling to change this, it’s sparked quite a debate about who owns what on the Internet, who can access what in your digital afterlife and how to plan this transition.